|

 Okay I give up click here for

-Below is the entry on St. Finnian from the Saints.SQPN.com site
+the list Below is the entry on St. Finnian from the Saints.SQPN.com site

 http://saints.sqpn.com/saint-finnian-of-clonard/